Fuego Del Sol: Professional wrestling career

-Del Sol debuted in May 2014, largely competing on the independent circuit in Oklahoma and Texas.
-Del Sol participated in Impact Wrestling's Collision in Oklahoma on October 14, 2017, in a four-way match against Trevor Lee, DJZ and Malico.
+Orso debuted in May 2014, largely competing on the independent circuit in Oklahoma and Texas.
+He participated in Impact Wrestling's Collision in Oklahoma on October 14, 2017, in a four-way match against Trevor Lee, DJZ and Malico.
 At Victory Road on September 14, 2019, Del Sol and Retro Randy were defeated by The North (Ethan Page and Josh Alexander).
-He also wrestled for WWE on January 6, 2020, as KJ Orso on Raw, losing to Erick Rowan.
+He also wrestled for WWE on the January 6, 2020 episode of Raw, losing to Erick Rowan.

 Del Sol made regular appearances at AEW Dark and AEW Dark: Elevation throughout All Elite Wrestling's residency at Daily's Place during the COVID-19 pandemic.
 His first appearance was on June 9, when he teamed with Low Rida in a losing effort against SCU (Frankie Kazarian and Scorpio Sky).
 His run resulted in a 34 match losing streak, which was broken on July 6, 2021, where he teamed with Marko Stunt to defeat Ryzin and Baron Black.
+Despite his record, Del Sol gained a significant fan base, largely due to his inclusion on the vlog of his friend and fellow wrestler, Sammy Guevara.
 On August 13, 2021, Del Sol made his Rampage debut in an AEW TNT Championship match, losing to Miro.
-Following the match Sammy Guevara offered him a contract and announced that he had joined the main roster.
+Following the match, Sammy Guevara offered him a contract and announced that he had joined the main roster.
 Del Sol would then purchase a new car which he would ultimately lose to Miro on September 17, in a Championship vs. Car match.
 On the September 29 episode of Dynamite Del Sol interfered in Guevara's match against Miro, resulting in Guevara winning the championship.
-On January 26, 2022, Del Sol once again aided Guevara in his TNT Championship match against Cody Rhodes at Beach Break.
 On March 16, Del Sol teamed with Bear Country in a loss to the House of Black on Dynamite.
-On March 30, he was again defeated by the House Of Black, teaming with Evil Uno and Stu Grayson on Rampage.
-On April 27, the House of Black appeared in the ring surrounding an already unconscious Del Sol, the group were attacked by Penta and the returning Ray Fénix.
+Fuego Del Sol made his final contracted AEW appearance on the February 20, 2023 AEW Dark, where he lost to Juice Robinson.
+On June 22, 2023, he announced he had left AEW.

+Fuego Del Sol made a surprise appearance on the August 17, 2024 episode of Rampage in a loss to Roderick Strong.

+On April 18, 2025, at Game Changer Wrestling’s Joey Janela's Spring Break 9, Fuego lost a mask vs. career match against Atticus Cogar, unmasking, and leaving his boots in the ring, teasing a possible retirement.
+However, on May 3 at GCW Crazy, he made his return without a mask under his real name.
+In the following weeks, Orso would cement his heel turn by turning on one time ally Sam Stackhouse, temporarily putting him out of action in the process.

 Personal life

-Del Sol resides in Oklahoma City.
-In April 2022, Del Sol underwent surgery due to a mouth infection.
+Orso resides in Oklahoma City.
+Prior to his career as a professional wrestler, Orso originally competed as a backyard wrestler, under the name Kage, and made a YouTube channel called KBW Wrestling,."KBW" standing for "Kids Backyard Wrestling".
+In April 2022, Orso underwent surgery due to a mouth infection.